Perez hits sac fly in the 8th, Rays beat Yankees 1-0

 The Yankees loaded the bases, on three walks, with two outs in the seventh but Nick Anderson struck out struggling Gary Sanchez on three pitches.

-Mike Tauchman had a leadoff double in the eighth but was thrown out for the first out on LeMahieu’s grounder to short.
+Mike Tauchman had a leadoff double in the eighth but was thrown out for the first out on LeMahieu’s grounder to shortstop Willy Adames.

 New York’s season opening stretch of homering in 12 straight games ended.
 Only four teams have had a longer run.